saiga143/geopython/README.md

 1. Reading, cleaning and preparing the data.

-2. Preparing the temperature values and converting them to celsius.
+2. Convering temperatures from fahranheit to celsius

 3. Calculating seasonal average temperature for each season in every year from **1909 till 2019**